Double scaling limits of Dirac ensembles and Liouville quantum gravity: Dirac ensembles

 It is not hard to see that trace powers of $D$ can be written as follows

 Thus, the integral

 is not just a matrix integral, but more specifically a bi-tracial matrix integral.
 We will discuss this further in the next section.

-Note that there are in general two ways one may define a matrix integral.
-If the degree of the potential $d$ is even and the leading term has a positive coefficient, then it may be interpreted as an $N^{2}$ dimensional convergent real integral.
-We call such an integral a \textit{convergent matrix model}.
-Alternatively, regardless of the degree of the $S$ or values of the coupling constant we can define a formal matrix integral as a formal sum by power series expanding all non-Gaussian terms in the integrand and swapping the order of integration and summation.
+We define a formal matrix integral as the formal summation formed by power series expanding all non-Gaussian terms in the integrand and swapping the order of integration and summation.
 Such formal sums of Gaussian integrals can be evaluated termwise using Wick's theorem \cite{Zvonkin and Lando,Eynard2018}.
 Graphically, the coefficients of this formal sum can be realized as a weighted generating function counting stuffed maps \cite{blobbed1}.